What is UDS Reporting in Healthcare? Everything You Need to Know

 Financial reporting includes:

-This financial information is crucial for assessing the fiscal health of the health center and ensuring sustainability.
+This financial data is essential for determining the health center’s financial stability and sustainability.

 5. Health Outcomes & Quality Measures